mauricioPacheco894/comercioServerless/README.md

 # comercioServerless
-This is a project that implemets Azure Functions for the subjet od Distributed Systems
+This is a project that implemets Azure Functions for the subjet for Distributed Systems